agiema/Elist_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/f2a6bb34-c7df-4102-8f8f-2836316faab1" alt="image" width="300" />

 Analyzing the monthly sales trends from 2019 to 2022 reveals some interesting patterns.
 From February to May, the monthly growth rates remain relatively steady albeit with slight fluctuations.
 However, June typically sees a slight dip, averaging -9% across the years.

 During the summer months (July to September), there is a consistent increase in sales, with September peaking at an average growth rate of 12.25%.
 Following this peak, October experiences a significant decline, with an average drop of -31%, which is the most pronounced decrease across all months.

 Sales usually bounce back significantly in December, often matching or exceeding September's peak, with an average growth rate of 21%.
 However, this growth is short-lived, as January sees a substantial drop, averaging -8%, indicating a sharp decline in sales right after the holiday season.
 This pattern reflects a common post-holiday slump in consumer spending.

 ## Loyalty Program
-### Overall Sales Revenue, AOV and Order Count between Loyalty and Non-Loyalty Members
+### Overall Sales Revenue, AOV and Order Count Trends between Loyalty and Non-Loyalty Members
 <img src="https://github.com/user-attachments/assets/e87de32f-1afb-4061-8f46-3a3c089d6c7d" alt="image" width="300" />
 <img src="https://github.com/user-attachments/assets/a9b8275f-b010-438f-b7ab-3e71f296eff9" alt="image" width="600" />